Investment Property Basics

 Review common operating expenses, repair allowances, capital reserves, insurance, taxes, management costs, and why underestimating expenses can distort analysis.

-A property can collect rent and still perform poorly if expenses are underestimated, vacancy is ignored, repairs are deferred, financing is too aggressive, or local demand is weaker than expected.
-Strong investment analysis starts by separating income, operating costs, debt service, reserves, and risk.
+A property can collect rent and still perform poorly if expenses are underestimated, vacancy is ignored, repairs are deferred, financing is too aggressive, taxes rise, insurance costs change, or local demand is weaker than expected.

 Those operational rental topics are better suited to Rental Property Explained.

-A broad introduction to income-producing property, including rent, expenses, financing, ownership structure, risk, vacancy, and long-term performance.
+A broad introduction to income-producing property, including rent, expenses, financing, ownership structure, risk, vacancy and long-term performance.

 A plain-English guide to rental income, operating expenses, vacancy, debt service, reserves, and why positive cash flow is not automatic.